The Chemistry Lying Deep Within a Volvox Colony

 Fig. 5.
 List of the carbohydrates attached to the polypetide chain of the sex-inducing glycoprotein in Volvox, and their relative abundance (Tschochner et al., 1987).

-Furthermore, the effect of this sex inducer highlights the essential role of the extracellular matrix (ECM) in Volvox‘s transition to sexual reproduction.
+Furthermore, the effect of this sex inducer highlights the essential role of the in Volvox‘s transition to sexual reproduction.
 The ECM is considered as a dynamic structure that constantly adapts to its surroundings.
 Indeed, exposure to this inducer triggers the synthesis of a tyrosine sulfate glycoprotein (SG70) by the ECM.
 It acts as a carrier since it collects the positively charged sex-inducing pheromones, and transports them through the negatively charged ECM of the gonidia cell’s membrane, to activate the gene responsible for switching reproductive cycles (Hallmann, 2003).

 To conclude, asexual reproduction prevails in Volvox under favorable conditions.
 It involves the formation of daughter colonies originating from one parent to obtain clones.
 This mechanism can be completed in a couple of days without requiring high inputs of energy and allows Volvox to form numerous daughter cells rapidly.
 Nevertheless, asexual reproduction does not permit genetic mixing, which is crucial for the species to evolve and remain adapted to its changing environment.
 Therefore, Volvox reproduces sexually at least once a year, even though it implies higher energy expenses.
 While the reproductive rate is reduced due to the time and energy it takes to differentiate female and male cells, fertilize eggs, and develop the zygote, sexual reproduction has the tremendous advantage of increasing the adaptability of the species through mutations.
 Finally, zygotes are more resilient than all cells present in the asexual cycle and can remain dormant until conditions are more clement.
 In other words, in Volvox, sexual reproduction guarantees survival, whereas the asexual cycle allows for efficiency in the offspring’s formation.